paulaaguilarov/meetup-finder/README.md

-#Meetup-finder Demo
+#Meetup-finder

-iOS app that finds the upcoming public technology meetups near the user's current location using the [meetup.com API] (https://secure.meetup.com/meetup_api).
+iOS demo app that finds the upcoming public technology meetups near the user's current location using the [meetup.com API] (https://secure.meetup.com/meetup_api).

 ## Specs
 - Swift 2.0
 - iOS 9 compatible
 - Created using Xcode 7

+## Features
+1. Meetup-finder allows users to see the list of upcoming technology meetups around their area by just launching the app.
+2. Users can locate and browse the venue locations using the Map View.
+3. More detailed information about the event is provided to the users when an event is selected.
+4. Users are able to add the event into their iCloud Calendar from the Event Information View `EventDetailsViewController.swift`.

 ## Getting Started
-1. Clone this repository.
+1. Clone/Download the repository.
 2. Open the project in Xcode.
 3. Open `config.plist` and set your Meetup.com API Key in `wsAPIKey`.
 This key is required to make every request to the Meetup API.
 4. Build and run the app.

-## Features
-1. Meetup-finder allows users to see the list of upcoming technology meetups around their area by just launching the app.
-2. Users can locate and browse the venue locations using the Map View.
-3. More detailed information about the event is provided to the users when an event is selected.
-4. Users are able to add the event into their iCloud Calendar from the Event Information View `EventDetailsViewController.swift`.

 ## API methods implemented
 1. [/topics] (http://www.meetup.com/meetup_api/docs/topics/) to get all the "Tech" related topics.
 The urlkeys in the response are being sent as a parameter when requesting the meetups.